 This is an online event and prior registration via this Zoom link is required.

 After registering, you will receive a confirmation email containing information about joining the meeting.

-The talk will be preceded by the Annual General Meeting of OutStories Bristol (very brief!).
+The talk will be preceded by the AGM of OutStories Bristol (very brief!).
 Members of OutStories will receive a separate email with reports.

-This is the 6th Annual John Addington Symonds Celebration event held by OutStories Bristol in collaboration with the University of Bristol’s Institute of Greece, Rome, and the Classical Tradition (IGRCT).
-Our thanks to them for sponsoring this event.
+This event is held by OutStories Bristol in collaboration with the University of Bristol Institute of Greece, Rome, and the Classical Tradition (IGRCT).
+Our thanks to the IGRCT for hosting this event.